Federal Employees Health Benefits Program: Plans

 In the FEHB program the federal government sets minimal standards that, if met by an insurance company, allows it to participate in the program.
 The result is numerous competing insurance plans that are available to federal employees.
 Local plans have ready access to participation in the program, but the underlying statute prohibits entry of new national plans.
 Because OPM requires plans to price offerings closely to the health care costs of enrollees, and to offer comprehensive benefits, there is broad similarity in plan offerings.
-However, total premiums can vary substantially, and in 2010 the lowest cost plan option has a self-only premium cost of about $2,800 and the highest cost plan option for self-only enrollment is about $7,200.
+However, total premiums can vary substantially, and in 2010 the lowest cost plan option had a self-only premium cost of about $2,800 and the highest cost plan option for self-only enrollment was about $7,200.
 As an example of benefit variation, a cap of about $5,000 a year on potential out-of-pocket costs for self-only enrollment is found in a number of plans, but in some plans the cap may reach $15,000 or more (HMOs typically have no cap, but control potential cost exposure by using copayments).

-The FEHB program has often been proposed as a model for national health insurance and sometimes as a program that could directly enroll the uninsured.
-These proposals began within its first decade and have continued ever since.
-Economist Alain Enthoven explicitly built a proposal for a system of "managed competition" as a national health reform decades ago, and has continued promoting the idea ever since.
-A version of this proposal was recently adopted by the Netherlands.
+The FEHB program has on several occasions been proposed as a model for national health insurance or a program that could directly enroll the uninsured.
 In the 2004 presidential campaign, Senator John Kerry proposed opening enrollment in this plan to all Americans.
-In enacting the Medicare Modernization Act in 2003, the Congress explicitly modeled the reformed Medicare Advantage program and the new Medicare Part D Prescription Drug program after the FEHB program.
-One of the prominent proposals for health reform in the United States, the proposed bipartisan Wyden-Bennett Act is largely modeled after the FEHB program, as have recent "Republican Alternative" proposals by Representative Paul Ryan.
+In enacting the Medicare Modernization Act in 2003, the Congress modeled the reformed Medicare Advantage program and the new Medicare Part D Prescription Drug program after the FEHB program.